YASH06060/Bare-Metal-STM32F401RE-Matrix-Keypad-Calculator-with-I2C-LCD-Display/README.md

 - The code uses blocking polling for I2C and keypad scanning for simplicity.
 - Timing and debounce delays are implemented with simple software loops.
-- Adapt GPIO pin assignments as needed for your hardware setup.

-## License

-This project is open-source and available under the MIT License.

 ## Author